Qwertyblob/tp/docs/UserGuide.md

 Format `import FILE_PATH`

 * The user can also click the File button on the GUI, then click Import to execute this command.
-* This command overwrites whatever data is currently in the address book with the JSON data.
+* This command overwrites whatever data is currently in Rollcall with the JSON data.
 * FILE_PATH must exist.
-* The JSON file must be in the appropriate format for the address book.
+* The JSON file must be in the appropriate format for Rollcall.
   * All people and classes must have their compulsory attributes.
   * Example:
   ```